The Gay Sisters: Plot

-In 1941, Fiona fires the longtime Gaylord lawyer, Hershell Gibbon, when he appears to be too sympathetic to Charles.
-She hires Ralph Pedloch as his replacement.
+In 1941, Fiona fires the longtime Gaylord lawyer, Hershell Gibbon, when he appears to be too sympathetic to Charles and hires Ralph Pedloch as his replacement.
 It is revealed that Fiona and Charles have a prior history together.
-Six years before, a relative died and left the sisters $100,000 on condition that Fiona be married.
-Fiona decided to go through with a sham marriage to a cousin, but ran into Charles, then a construction crew foreman, and found him much more attractive.
+Six years before, an aunt died and left Fiona $100,000, to be disbursed once she was married.
+Fiona decided to go through with a sham marriage to a cousin, but ran into Charles, then a road construction crew foreman, while driving to her cousin, and found him much more attractive (and immediately available).
 Within a few days, she manipulated the lovestruck man into proposing.
 On their wedding night, she pretended to faint.
 While he went to purchase some medicine, she packed up, leaving a letter with $25,000, her wedding ring and an explanation.
-However, he returned before she left and forced her to have sex before letting her go.
-Fiona gave birth to a boy, Austin, and had him raised by a trusted friend.
-When that friend died, Fiona brought the now six-year-old to live with her.
+However, he returned before she left and forced her to have sex with him on their wedding night.
+Fiona gave birth to a boy, Austin, and had him raised by a trusted nurse.

+When the nurse died, Fiona brought the now six-year-old to live with her.
 Unexpectedly, she finds herself becoming very fond of the child.
+She believes that Charles knows nothing about their child, but he does.
+This all comes out in court.

 When Susie tries to commit suicide after it appears that she has lost Gig, Fiona finally realizes that the toll her stubborn determination has exacted on her family.
 She gives up the mansion and grants Charles sole custody of Austin.
 In the end, Gig chooses the now-single Susie, and Charles tells Fiona that he still loves her.
 Fiona embraces and kisses him.